webmachine/webmachine-ruby/documentation/adapters.md

 In order to be compatible with popular deployment stacks, Webmachine has a [Rack](https://github.com/rack/rack) adapter (thanks to Jamis Buck).

+See the [Rack Adapter API docs][rack-adapter-api-docs] for more information.

-**n.b.:** We recommend that NO middleware is used.
+**Note:** We recommend that no middleware is used that modifies either the request or response.
 The behaviors that are encapsulated in Webmachine assume that no modifications are done to requests or response outside of Webmachine.

 #### A Note about MRI 1.9